VHS Revival recalls the majesty of John Carpenter’s greatest ever achievement.

-Even so, the movie was largely a platform for practical advancements, effects that may be construed as being dated by today’s standards, but while CGI can be regarded as looking more realistic, today’s movies tend to have a shorter shelf life in terms of their ‘wow factor’.
-Each movie is infinitely more breathtaking than the last, but those improvements are a result of advancing technology, each spectacle becoming quickly outmoded.
+The Thing‘s visual set-pieces may be seen as dated by today’s standards, but while CGI can be regarded as looking more realistic, today’s movies tend to have a shorter shelf life in terms of their ‘wow factor’.
+Each movie is infinitely more breathtaking than the last, but those improvements are a result of ever-advancing technology, each spectacle becoming quickly outmoded.
 Practical effects, when achieving this kind of magic, are a testament to human resourcefulness and ingenuity.
-Almost forty years after The Thing’s initial release, there are still moments when you stop and think to yourself, ‘How in the hell did they do that?’
+Almost forty years after The Thing‘s initial release, there are still moments when you stop and think to yourself, ‘How in the hell did they do that?’

 Dr. Blair – You see, what we’re talkin’ about here is an organism that imitates other life-forms, and it imitates ’em perfectly.
 When this thing attacked our dogs it tried to digest them… absorb them, and in the process shape its own cells to imitate them.

 Like many of the greatest horror movies, The Thing plunges its characters into a hopeless environment of almost total isolation.
 Its remote location in the Antarctica makes them vulnerable to even the smallest hiccup, adding extreme weather conditions and limited supplies to their paranoia-induced battle with an unknown quantity.
 MacReady and his snow-bitten comrades have nowhere to turn and nobody to turn to, facing an alien entity in an alien land.
 Revisiting The Thing, I struggled to think of another movie with such relentless and sublimely paced tension.
-In this regard, it was, and perhaps still is, unsurpassed.
+In this regard, it was, and perhaps still is, unsurpassed in the Carpenter canon.